benshimonz/V1/README.md

 If _S1_ is not given:

-**M2 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.**
+**M2 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the minimal / maximal positive number of relationships / paths on its top.**

 If _S1_ is given:

-**For each assignment combination to entities _S1_ - M2 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.**
+**For each assignment combination to entities _S1_ - M2 limits the assignment combinations to entities _S2_ - to the _n_ assignment combinations with the minimal / maximal positive number of relationships / paths on its top.**

 _**Q78:** The 4 dragons that froze Balerion the largest number of times_